 Brexit-related guidance for companies

-Since 2017, the European Medicines Agency (EMA) and the European Commission have been providing guidance to help pharmaceutical companies responsible for both human and veterinary medicines prepare for the consequences of Brexit.
+The European Medicines Agency (EMA) and the European Commission have been providing guidance to help pharmaceutical companies prepare for the consequences of Brexit since 2017.
+This includes companies responsible for human medicines and for veterinary medicines, both centrally and nationally authorised.

-During the transition period, EU pharmaceutical law as laid out in the ‘acquis communautaire' will be applicable to the UK.
+During the transition period, EU pharmaceutical law as laid out in the ‘acquis communautaire' continued to apply to the UK.

 |Document||Contains information on||Last updated|